 In both of those examples from before, in both Galaxy Quest and Rescue Bots, those fictional fairy-tales... come true.
 In the first example, those had-been heroes from a Star Trek show are summoned by an alien people--who believe these actors to really be their characters from the show--to help defeat a space villain.
 As this is a comedy, in both senses, you can be assured that they save the day.
 I won't say how they manage to do this, but I will say that, the moment the Thermians find the stories of the Galaxy Quest heroes to be lies, they turn round to see the stories come true for the first time.
 And the heroes of the movie become the heroes they had before only pretended to be.

 In the second example, the Burnses and Bots get lost and separated in a forest while trying to understand why its trees are falling over.
 They unwittingly act out several familiar tales, which you may recognize when you watch it yourself.
 In that way, the fairy-tales do come true, as well as in another, smaller way, but no less important.
 A way very similar to what they did in "The Haunting of Griffin Rock".
-Put quite simply, it seems anything can happen in Griffin Rock.
+Put quite simply, "It's Griffin Rock.
+Anything can happen."

 I've found that people love disproving magic and fairy-tales.
 I personally have mainly only come across it in movies and TV shows, and such like.
 People in those say things like 'magic's only science we haven't figured out yet', or 'there are no such things as that!'
 Sometimes they're disproved, sometimes not.
 In Sherlock, in a great many kid's shows, all kinds of things.
 I've found few things that aren't specifically fantasies that include real fairy-tales and legends.